 - 1. All Curry County employees who have been employed for one hundred eighty (180) days are eligible for parental leave. - 2.
-For all other types of leave an employee must work an average of at least twenty-five (25) hours per week during the one hundred eighty (180) days immediately preceding the beginning date of the leave.
+For OFLA an employee must work an average of at least twenty-five (25) hours per week during the one hundred eighty (180) days immediately preceding the beginning date of the leave. - 3.
+For FMLA an employee must have worked the previous 12 months and at least 1,250 hours in that 12 months.